wangonya/wangonya/content/post/git-aliases.md

 alias gm = 'git merge'
 alias gbd = 'git branch -d' #use -D for a forced delete
 ```

+Remember to run `source .bashrc`, `source .bash_profile` or `source .zshrc` when you're done adding your aliases.
+If no errors are displayed, you're good to go.

 ![the source](/img/source.png)